7 Waterfall Designs for Small Properties

 Since our family-owned business is made of both seasoned landscapers as well as university of Minnesota graduates, we continuously stay up to date with the latest landscaping practices and services.
 If you’re interested in updating your yard, it’s time to seek out the professional opinions at KG Landscape.

 Don’t feel like you have to sacrifice a serene space just because you have a small property.
-Call us today at (763) 568-7251 to schedule a free estimate.
+Contact us at (763) 568-7251 or visit our Contact Page to schedule a free estimate.

 Ready to Start on Your Next Project?